dmcg/daviddenton.github.io/_drafts/cat_skinning_in_kotlin.md

 val otherLocalDirs = directories(File("."))
 ```

 There is no mutable state here.
 The two examples are effectively identical, apart from the class instance is only used as a way of fixing the `dir` parameter - ie. it's just an alternate means of partial application of the top level functions.
-In this way a lot of our class instances that we create in our now universal Stateless Microservices™ can just be thought of a set of partially applied functions over some common parameters - be they file directories or HTTP clients.
+In this way a lot of our class instances that we create in our now universal Stateless Microservices™ can just be thought of a set of partially applied functions over some common parameters - be they directories, HTTP clients or database connections.

 Ah, but I hear the cry, "our `FileSystem` class actually defines an entity or concept in our system!".
 Well, this may appear true - but it's actually not the presence of the class that defines this entity - it's the interface.
 This is all good design thinking that we were taught back at OO School - to program mostly in terms of interfaces and avoid references to concrete classes.
 When we realise this, we extract the interface and make this change (which admittedly you may have actually started with anyway, should you have had the foresight to anticipate the change to this previously unremarkable class):